Learning to code quickly17th Aug 2016

 “Learning React, Node, and Express?
 Here’s a starter kit.
 Don’t waste time creating your own.
 You’ll never get something as good as this!”

 So beginners master the art of Googling for plugins.
 They build their confidence on a false ground where solutions to all their problems are already out there on the web.

 Except it’s not.
 There are times where you have to create your solution.
 But will you be ready if such a situation comes your way?

 To learn something well, you have to discard the notion that reinventing the wheel is bad.
 I implore you to try your hand at building the functionality you need instead of jumping straight towards libraries that others have built.
-Try it out, but it yourself, at least.
+Try it out, build it yourself, at least.
 So you know the inner workings of what you’re using.

 Want to make responsive websites?
 It’s not that hard.
 The fundamentals to excellent responsive websites are (1) relative units and (2) media queries.
 Master them both, and you’ll build something without Bootstrap or Foundation any day.

 Want to learn React?
-Then learn react.
+Then learn React.
 Don’t complicate yourself with all the other baggage that comes together with it.
-Learn Redux, webpack etc. later.
+Learn Redux, webpack, etc., later.
 You can pick them up slowly, one by one, after you internalize the fundamentals.

-Yes, you will not build something as magnificent as what there is out there in 2 days.
+Sure, you will not build something as magnificent as what there is out there in 2 days.
 Your code is going to be shitty.
 I guarantee that.

 But as you continue to code from scratch things, you’ll learn to recognize principles, patterns, and logic.
 You learn what to do and what not to do.
 You’ll get better.
 Your code will improve.